davatron5000/Foldy960/README.md

 * 30px wide gutter
 * 990px total width.

+## FAQ

+* Do you have a Sass version?
+Nope, but @elyseholladay does: https://github.com/elyseholladay/Foldy960/tree/sassafras
+* Do you have a 12 column Sass version?
+Nope, but  @elyseholladay does: https://github.com/elyseholladay/Foldy960/tree/twelvecol

 ## Features
 * Simplified Mobile First 6 Column Responding Grid
   * `0 - 480px`: One column fluid.